 Wolf also said in his letter to state representatives that removing the meal requirement for alcohol consumption “increases the likelihood of COVID-19 outbreaks” in Pa.

-Now that the governor has vetoed the bill, it goes back to state legislature where they would need a two-thirds majority to override it.
+After the governor vetoed the bill, it went back to state legislature where they need a two-thirds majority to override it.
+However, the chamber was two votes short of the required count (133-69).